Jarno458/Archipelago/worlds/satisfactory/docs/setup_en.md

 - **Password**: The password for your slot, blank if you did not assign one.
 - **Archipelago Enabled**: Make sure this is checked, otherwise no server connection will be attempted.
 - **Debug Mode**: Don't enable it unless the developers ask you to when reporting problems.
-- **Force override settings in save**: When loading a save, will use the `URI`, `Username` and `Password` provided here rather than the values stored in the save (usefull when the server changed ports)
+- **Force override settings in save**: Leave false for now.
+It is useful when the server changed ports.
+Read its tooltip for more info.

 Note that the Satisfactory Client does _not_ need a copy of your Archipelago config file.
 The mod communicates with the Archipelago Server, which already has your config file,